Dortmund: Cityscape

+City centre

 Dortmund's city centre offers a picture full of contrasts.
 Historic buildings like Altes Stadthaus or the Krügerpassage rub shoulders with post-war architecture like Gesundheitshaus and concrete constructions with Romanesque churches like the Reinoldikirche and the Marienkirche.
 The near-complete destruction of Dortmund's city centre during World War II (98%) has resulted in a varied architectural landscape.
-The reconstruction of the city followed the style of the 1950s, while respecting the old layout and naming of the streets.
+The reconstruction of the city centre followed the style of the 1950s, while respecting the old layout and naming of the streets.
 The downtown of Dortmund still retains the outline of the medieval city.
 A ring road marks the former city wall, and the Westen-/Ostenhellweg, part of a medieval salt trading route, is still the major (pedestrian) street bisecting the city centre.

-Thus, the city today is characterized by simple and modest post-war buildings, with a few interspersed pre-war buildings which were reconstructed due to their historical importance.
+Thus, the inner city today is characterized by simple and modest post-war buildings, with a few interspersed pre-war buildings which were reconstructed due to their historical importance.
 Some buildings of the "Wiederaufbauzeit" (era of reconstruction), for example the opera house are nowadays regarded as classics of modern architecture.